corinnedaigle3/README/README.md

 <br>RatKing –

-•	Controls the Rat King boss AI.
+- Controls the Rat King boss AI.

-•	Handles movement toward/away from the player.
+-	Handles movement toward/away from the player.

-•	Detects player sight, attack, and text ranges.
+-	Detects player sight, attack, and text ranges.

-•	Plays music and sound effects based on game state.
+-	Plays music and sound effects based on game state.

-•	Shows dialogue/text during the fight or cutscene.
+-	Shows dialogue/text during the fight or cutscene.

-•	Lose Condition (collisions with projectiles)
+-	Lose Condition (collisions with projectiles)

 <br>PresentRatKing (for testing)–

-•	Rotates the object to face the player.
+- Rotates the object to face the player.

-•	When player in range:
+- When player in range:

-o	Show UI text
+- Show UI text

-o	Win Screen
+- Win Screen

 <br>RatProjectileWCheese –

-•	No effect on player.
+-	No effect on player.

 <br>HPBars –

-•	Controls the Rat King boss HP bar UI.
+-	Controls the Rat King boss HP bar UI.

-•	Checks the RatKing script for:
+-	Checks the RatKing script for:

-o	talkingDone → whether the cutscene/dialogue has finished.
+-	talkingDone → whether the cutscene/dialogue has finished.

-o	DoorWithCheese → whether the player has cheese, which affects HP bar behavior.
+-	DoorWithCheese → whether the player has cheese, which affects HP bar behavior.

 <br>RatProjectile –

-•	Detects collisions with any object.
+-	Detects collisions with any object.

-•	Destroys player and projectile on collision w/ player.
+-	Destroys player and projectile on collision w/ player.

 <br>Projectile –

-•	Fires a projectile in the forward direction of the LookAtPoint object.
+- Fires a projectile in the forward direction of the LookAtPoint object.

-•	Detects collisions with:
+- Detects collisions with:

-o	Enemies ("Enemy" tag) → destroys both projectile and enemy.
+-	Enemies ("Enemy" tag) → destroys both projectile and enemy.

-o	Rat King ("RatKing" tag) → destroys both projectile and boss.
+-	Rat King ("RatKing" tag) → destroys both projectile and boss.

 <br>MainCreditsUI –

-•	Controls the Main Menu UI.
+-	Controls the Main Menu UI.

-•	Handles visibility of main menu and credits panels.
+-	Handles visibility of main menu and credits panels.

-•	Unlocks the cursor so the player can click UI buttons.
+-	Unlocks the cursor so the player can click UI buttons.

 <br>PauseMenu –

-•	Pauses/Unpauses the Game
+-	Pauses/Unpauses the Game

 <br>
 Music / SFX:

-•	Picked out the music
+-	Picked out the music

 <br><br>